 2. It Doesn’t Just Teach the Gospel Once—It Weaves It Into Every Lesson

-• A series on friendship isn’t just about choosing good influences—it’s about reflecting the selfless love of Jesus.
+- A series on friendship isn’t just about choosing good influences—it’s about reflecting the selfless love of Jesus or the communal nature of the Triune God.

-• A series on anxiety isn’t just about coping strategies—it’s about casting burdens on Christ and trusting His control.
+- A series on anxiety isn’t just about coping strategies—it’s about casting burdens on Christ, trusting His control, or experiencing freedom from unhealthy core beliefs.

 Gospel-centered youth ministry curriculum keeps Jesus at the center of every topic, not just salvation night.